 Interested in research?

-Through our Research Fellowships programme, we provide the funding for you to make a start on, or to continue, your academic research career.
-The programme enables you to develop research skills and undertake a research project for the benefit of Trust patients.
+Through our Research Fellowships programme, we provide the funding for you to move forward in your academic research career.
+The programme enables you to develop your research skills and undertake your own research project.

 A fellowship means you can take time out of your substantive job role or training programme to complete a research project and develop your research skills.